 To learn more about how we use computer vision to protect against fake login pages, read our blog Fight Phishing & Credential Theft with AI

-Some examples of fake Office 365 login pages captured by IRONSCALES' visual similarity detection.
+Some examples of fake Office 365 login pages captured by IRONSCALES' computer vision detection.

 Users are expecting the login box and they are focused on it, not noticing the background – this is exactly what the attacker is relying on since they can change it slightly to evade visual similarity detection.

 Blurring the background (user is focused on login) Blurring the background helps evade visual similarity detection.

 Attacker leverages creativity to bypass visual similarity detection and the user.
 User thinks Office 365 has a design update, bypassing both user and visual similarity detection.

 These try to catch the user off guard as they may not pay attention to the retro landing page.